 He wasn’t able to fight through whatever was wrong.

-My first hint was when the technician said that there was no growth and the baby was still measuring 6 weeks and 1 day.
+My first hint was when the technician said that there was no growth, the baby was still measuring 6 weeks and 1 day.
 The grief and tears were instantaneous.

 As Aaron held me close he asked if there was a heart beat – kind of that last Hail Mary moment.
 When she told us no, I think my heart stopped for a moment as well.